-Patrick.net is an anonymous forum where ideas censored in the mainstream press are available for discussion in a civil manner.
+Patrick.net is an anonymous forum where ideas censored in the corporate media, especially about the danger of the vaxx, are available for discussion in a civil manner.

 Before posting, ask yourself: "Is there good will in this comment?"
 A little teasing is OK, but outright hate for "the other side" is not.
 If it's just hate, please don't post it.
 Post something constructive instead.
 Something that unifies us rather than divides us even more.

 If you threaten another user with violence you'll be instantly and permanently banned.
-We have seen an epidemic of real world violence from BLM.
+We saw an epidemic of real world violence in 2020.
 We don't need more.

 As MisterLearnToCode says:

 We can't ban offensive speech because then we'd be at the mercy of the most easily offended; the lowest common denominator, and wouldn't be able to discuss jack shit.